Harry Bolick: Early life and education

 At the end of the season, Bolick was named the winner of the prestigious Jacobs Blocking Trophy by vote of the state's sportswriters and coaches.
+He was also selected first-team All-State.
 His blocking was described in a news report as such consistently good that its "seldom seen on any gridiron," and he was said to be "just what every coach would like to have but seldom gets."
 Bolick was part of the graduating class of 1935.

 Coaching career

 After graduating from Presbyterian, Bolick accepted a position as multi-sport coach at High Point High School in July 1935.
 He served as head football coach, head boxing coach, head basketball coach, and led the latter to the championship of both Carolinas in 1936–37.
 Bolick left for Lake View High School in 1938.
 He coached and oversaw all athletics there, leading the football team to the Class B championship in his only year.
 He led the team to a 10–1–1 record and won 7–6 in the championship.

 Bolick became the assistant football coach at Gaffney High School in 1939.
 He also played for and managed the Gaffney Manufacturing Company Red Sox baseball team in 1940.
 He left Gaffney High School to become principal at Johns Island High School in 1941.
 Bolick remained in this position until leaving for the United States Army in 1942.
+While a lieutenant in the army, he was the athletic and recreation officer for the Third Infantry Regiment of The Infantry School Troops Brigade.

-After being discharged in 1946, he was named athletic director, baseball coach, basketball coach, and football coach at Erskine College, which was resuming its athletic program after having dropped it at the start of the war.
+After being discharged as a captain in 1946, he was named athletic director, baseball coach, basketball coach, and football coach at Erskine College, which was resuming its athletic program after having dropped it at the start of the war.
 The team had also thrown out almost all football equipment when it dropped the program, leaving only one jersey, a few shoulder pads, and several balls for Bolick when he assumed the job, meaning he had to get all the equipment and recruit all the players for his team.
 As a result, the football team compiled a disastrous 0–9 record, after which Bolick resigned, although he finished coaching the remaining sports for the 1946–47 season.

 Bolick was a coach at Seneca High School for the 1947 season.
 The following year, he began coaching at Ford High School in Laurens, South Carolina.
 He continued coaching and served as a teacher at high schools until 1966.